wisekiddo/mvpupgrade/README.md

-# MVP Upgrade
+# MVVM Upgrade
-Clean Architecture MVP using latest Android Components
+Clean Architecture MVVM using latest Android Components

 ### Used Libraries (of latest)